HerrSchtevie/themoddingbordello/content/sos-guides/SOS_Player_Home_Guide.md

 **Acquisition:** Speak to the proprietress
 **Vibe:** Classy NSFW bordello and player home... with secrets

+**Acknowledgement:** Special thanks to [Juntii](https://www.nexusmods.com/profile/Juntii), Hand of Order, for bringing Talos' Tease into the list.

 **Special Features:**
 - Lots of room for follower housing
 - Convenient location